Dialog Box

 Amanda Tipping

 Amanda spends her days sharing our mission to normalise early pregnancy loss through evidence, empathy and compassion.
-Her focus is to promote our ‘Fertility in the Workplace Program’ in hope that workplaces get the appropriate training and support they need to ensure their people have access to the right tools and support material if they are going through pregnancy loss or associated fertility challenges.
+Her focus is across the entire Pink Elephants business, helping to support our growing team deliver much needed support to anyone going through pregnancy loss or associated fertility challenges.

 "At 13 weeks I had to medically terminate my second pregnancy.
-My workplace gave me the time I needed to grieve and heal – but not everyone gets this level of support.
-I know firsthand how important it is for every workplace to provide employees going through early pregnancy loss the time, support, compassion and help they need to validate this grief."
+Going through this experience has provided me with a level of empathy for all bereaved parents who experience similar heartbreak.
+I also know firsthand how important it is for every workplace to provide employees going through early pregnancy loss the time, support, compassion and help they need to validate this grief."

 Digital Marketing Manager